Tarlab/energiatili/README.md

      Or you can use Docker (https://hub.docker.com/_/rust) if your target system is Linux.

- 2. Compile & install: `cargo install`
+ 2. Compile & install: `cargo install --path energiatili-import && cargo install --path influxdb-export`

  3. You should find the binaries installed in `${HOME}/.cargo/bin`.
 Move them wheverever you need.